pyepics/pyepics/doc/overview.rst

     >>> print caget('XXX:dir',as_string=True)
     'T:\\xas_user\\March2010\\Fastmap'

-Of course, character waveforms are not always used for long strings,  but  th hold byte array data,
+Of course,character waveforms are not always used for long strings,  but can also hold byte array data, such as comes from some detectors and devices.

 :func:`caput`
 ~~~~~~~~~~~~~~~~